juhi0102/object_track/README.md

-not worked now using joystick control for takeoff joystick working properly obj test 3 - take only takeoff comand from joystick
+not worked now using joystick control for takeoff joystick working properly obj test 3 - take only takeoff comand from joystick running succesfully obj_test 4 -same as above but using drone class